rafiusks/tkinterAssignment/README.md

-· Shape tools: Allow users to draw shapes such as rectangles, circles, and lines. - done · Fill tool: Add functionality to fill closed shapes with a selected color. - done · Customizable brush sizes: Give users the ability to change the size of their brush for more precise drawing.
-· Undo/Redo functionality: Implement a system to track user actions and allow them to revert or redo their changes.
+· Shape tools: Allow users to draw shapes such as rectangles, circles, and lines. - done · Fill tool: Add functionality to fill closed shapes with a selected color. - done · Customizable brush sizes: Give users the ability to change the size of their brush for more precise drawing. - done · Undo/Redo functionality: Implement a system to track user actions and allow them to revert or redo their changes.
 · Save and open files: Allow users to save their drawings as image files and open previously saved work.
 · Color picker: Provide an interactive color palette or picker for custom color selection.